Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

   PUL_to_1min.m                           Function which converts hour data into 1-min resolution

   Variable_ambient_temperature.mat        Data (168x1) on ambient temperature during 1 week

+  ONAN_interm_results.mat                 Precalculated data for construction of Figure 6 (used in main_Figure6.m)

 Folder with  MATLAB figures from paper    Folder contains Figure 3, Figure 4 and Figure 8 from the paper